AresMUSH/aresmush/plugins/mail/help/en/mail.md

 `mail/toss` - Throws away the message you were drafting.

 `mail/fwd <#>=<to>/<comment>` - Forwards a message, along with an optional comment.
 `mail/reply[all] <message>` - Replies to the last message you read.
 `mail/reply[all] <#>=<message>` - Replies to a message.

 ## Reviewing Sent Mail
+`mail/sentmail <on or off` - Turns sent mail copy on or off.
+On by default.
 `mail/sent` - View mails you have sent.
 `mail/review <name>` - Shows messages you've sent to someone.
 `mail/unsend <name>/<#>` - Unsends a message if it hasn't already been read.

 ## Organizing  Mail

-Instead of folders, Ares mail uses `tags`, which are a sort of label used to organize your mail.
-There are several special tags:
+Ares mail uses `tags`, which are labels used to organize your mail.
+You can make your own custom tags to organize your messages.
+There are also several special tags:

 Inbox - Incoming mail.
 Sent - If you've enabled the sent-mail feature, saves a copy of mail you've sent.
 Trash - Mail you've marked for deletion.
 Archive - Mail you've archived to keep it from cluttering up the inbox.

-You can make your own custom tags as well to organize your messages as you desire.

 `mail/tag <#>=<tag>` - Assigns a tag to a message.
 `mail/untag <#>=<tag>` - Removes a tag from a message.
 `mail/tags` - Lists all your tags.

-You can filter your mail view to only show a certain tag.

 `mail/filter <tag>` - Shows mail matching the tag.
 `mail/inbox, mail/sent, mail/archive or mail/trash` - Shortcuts to common tag views.

 ## Deleting and Archiving Mail

-You can delete mail messages.
-This tags it as trash.
-Messages tagged as trash are deleted when you log out.
+Messages in trash are deleted when you log out.

 `mail/delete <#> or <start#>-<end#>` - Sends a message to the trash.
 `mail/undelete <#>` - Recovers a message from the trash.